 As a first collection it wasn't until after the book was launched that I learnt just how much power a publisher and editor has over an authors work.
 Merely we are scribes, and in my case, i like to add pictures.
 To say when I receieved the actual printed copies in my hand I was non plussed, is an understatement.
 It was not how i had imagined they would look.
 To define the point, if you take off the strange gothic lettering, the hyperbole of the back cover blurb, the inversion to black and white of what was orginally grey and cream, the way the subsections seem to create a context that is juicy and sweet.
 It is merely a sad, hopelesly desperately sad book.
 Never confessional, never sentimetal, it is the angel dissapearing into the air wrapped in fire.
 It is the work of someone who had lost everything before they even started.
 It's a cold and it's a broken hallelujah on the path of Buckley, moreso than anything, because he had Buckleys.
 Just like me.

-That is its magic.
+There is no magic to this book, just blood, sweat and tears.
 That all that experience could go through the crucible and come out into words and that what is hidden in the words is what the cover of the book fails to match.

 Marisa Allen 3/2021